 In general, the sale or other disposition of Shares (except pursuant to a repurchase by the Fund, as described below) will result in capital gain or loss to Shareholders.
 A Shareholder's gain or loss generally will be a long-term capital gain or loss if the Shares have been held for more than one year.
 Corporate Shareholders currently are subject to U.S. federal income tax on both long- and short-term capital gains at the same rate applicable to ordinary income.
 For non-corporate taxpayers, however, long-term capital gains are currently eligible for reduced rates of taxation.
-Losses realized by a Shareholder on the sale or exchange of Shares held for six months or less are treated as long-term capital losses to the extent of any distribution of long-term capital gain received (or amounts designated as undistributed capital gains, as discussed under "Taxes-Distributions" in the SAI) with respect to such Shares.
+Losses realized by a Shareholder on the sale or exchange of Shares held for six months or less are treated as long-term capital losses to the extent of any distribution of long-term capital gain received (or amounts designated as undistributed capital gains, as discussed under "Material U.S. Federal Income Tax Considerations-Taxation of U.S. Shareholders" in the SAI) with respect to such Shares.
 In addition, no loss will be allowed on the sale or other disposition of Shares if the owner acquires (including pursuant to the DRIP) or enters into a contract or option to acquire securities that are substantially identical to such Shares within 30 days before or after the disposition.
 In such case, the basis of the securities acquired will be adjusted to reflect the disallowed loss.